 Avionics safety is related to aviation safety but is not exactly the same thing: the term avionics specifically refers to the various electronic systems used in aircraft and satellites.
 This includes communications systems, navigation, display dashboards, and hundreds of other systems which are embedded in aircrafts for different functions.
 Getting avionics safety right includes examining the design, construction, analysis, and rigorous testing of all electronic systems, with the end goal of producing systems that are safeguarded against hazardous operations as much as possible.
 And where not possible, the risk must be managed at what is considered an acceptable level.

-Ensuring aircraft safety to reduce the risks associated with air travel and transportation is an incredibly complicated task, which is why the industry needed a regulatory guide which combined international standards with a high level of safety protocols.
+Ensuring aircraft safety to reduce the risks associated with air travel and transportation is an incredibly complicated task, which is why the industry needed a regulatory guide that combined international standards with a high level of safety protocols.

 That’s where ARP4761A comes in

-The ARP4761A Guidelines and Methods for Conducting The Safety Assessment Process on Civil Airborne Systems and Equipment is a 300-page book which was authored by SAE international and published in December 1996.
+The ARP4761A Guidelines and Methods for Conducting The Safety Assessment Process on Civil Airborne Systems and Equipment is a 300-page book that was authored by SAE international and published in December 1996.
 It describes guidelines and methods for assessing the safety level of an aircraft to certify it.
 On top of that, it also forms part of the Aerospace Recommended Practice, a comprehensive collection of regulations whose aim is to support the secure development of civil aircraft and systems.

 ARP4761A was created because industry professionals wanted to formalize the safety procedures associated with aircraft safety evaluation and give the overall process more structure.
 It works in close conjunction with its ‘sister’ regulation, SAE ARP4754 Guidelines for Development of Civil Aircraft and Systems.
 According to SAE, ARP4761A is “primarily associated with showing compliance with FAR/JAR 25.1309” and outlines “a systematic means, but not the only means, to show compliance.”